A little about me…

 One of the things that became clear to me is that there are advantages of learning online over and above the obvious convenience, and ease of access.
 Many learners, who may be reluctant to speak up in a traditional classroom apparently feel more confident doing so online.
 So, it has come as a bit of a surprise to me that an online learning environment can be so student focused.

-In September 2021, I launched a new website, Fresh Lemonade, that aims to offer English learners a selection of articles, book recommendations, classic works, and, eventually, podcasts.
+In September 2021, I launched a new website, Fresh Lemonade, that offers English learners a curated selection of classic books.